Thuraya: Thuraya 3

 The third satellite was planned for launch by Sea Launch in 2007, and the start of Far East and Australia service was planned for 15 October 2007.
 The failure in January 2007 of the NSS-8 mission on another Sea Launch rocket led to a substantial delay in the launch of Thuraya-3, which was rescheduled for 14 November 2007, but the launch was postponed several times due to sea conditions.
 The launch vessels set out from port again on 2 January 2008, and launch occurred successfully at 11:49 GMT on 15 January 2008.
-The Thuraya 3 satellite is technically the same as Thuraya 2, but located in geosynchronous orbit at 98.5° E longitude, inclined at 6.2 degrees.
+The Thuraya 3 satellite is technically the same as Thuraya 2, but located in geosynchronous orbit at 98.5° E longitude with 6.2° inclination.

+On 15 April 2024, Thuraya 3 suffered an "unexpected payload anomaly" and despite attempted recovery efforts, coverage provided by this satellite was unable to be restored.
+Thuraya advised that they have suffered a sustained force majeure event and withdrew offering services to regions affected (such as Australia, New Caledonia, Papua New Guinea, Papua, East Timor, and Indonesia).

 Thuraya 4-NGS

-Thuraya 4-NGS (Next Generation Satellite) is a planned satellite that is currently scheduled to launch on a SpaceX Falcon 9 rocket in 2024.
+Thuraya 4-NGS (Next Generation Satellite) is a satellite launched on a SpaceX Falcon 9 rocket on 3 January 2025.
 It will replace Thuraya 2.
+This process will span several months until Thuraya 4 reaches its operational geostationary orbit at 44° East, approximately 36,000 kilometers above Earth.